DISS09013 2022 Dissertation in Food Regulatory Affairs and Sustainable Food Systems

 Description

 This module requires the learner to pursue research on an appropriate topic in food regulatory affairs or sustainable food systems, develop a research question or test a hypothesis, apply the appropriate research methodology, integrate research findings and articulate the key considerations of the specific investigation.
 The learner will use knowledge skills and competencies acquired at earlier stages of the programme.
 The learner will be allocated a supervisor who will advise on the direction of the work through regular meetings.
 Moreover, the student will be given the opportunity to disseminate their findings in oral or written format to their peers.
 They will develop their project management skills and time management skills by managing their research project.
-At completion of the module the learners will present the findings of their research project by submitting a thesis and and by presenting it in a form of an oral presentation.
+At completion of the module, the learners will present the findings of their research project by submitting a thesis and by presenting it in the form of an oral presentation.

 Learning Outcomes